gRANT o'bRIEN, artistic Director

 GRANT O'BRIEN is a conductor, composer and arranger, brought up in Houston, Texas.
 Having studied conducting and composing at the Eastman School of Music (Class of 2018) he joined the Empire Film ensemble in August of 2016 as Personnel Manager in which time he arranged and conducted for many EFME performances.

 His recent accomplishments include producing, conducting and arranging Songs of the Valiant, a benefit concert for the Wounded Warrior Project and guest composing/conducting in web series STAR TREK CONTINUES.
+Grant has also recieved a performers Certificate from the Eastman School and has performed as a soloist with the Eastman Wind Orchestra.
 Grant has contributed most of his talents to the Empire Film Music Ensemble, student film projects and ensembles such as the Eastman Tuba Mirum and the Upstate Brass Band.
 His hobbies include playing guitar, seeing live shows, and listening to folk music.

 Max berlin, head composer